codacy/docs/docs/release-notes/cloud/cloud-2022-02-16-pmd-legacy-removal.md

 ## If you were using PMD (Legacy)

 To continue using PMD to analyze your repositories, [enable the **PMD** tool](../../repositories-configure/configuring-code-patterns.md) on the **Code patterns** page of your repositories.

+If you have any questions or need help, please contact <mailto:support@codacy.com>.